The Russian giants' interim boss was thrilled with his side's efforts in their 2-1 triumph in Germany despite losing the tie 5-4 on aggregate

 Despite that, Semak was still pleased with Zenit's endeavour and claimed that the mistakes from their first-leg 4-2 defeat were too difficult to recover from.

 "We made too many mistakes [in the first leg], almost all of which led to a goal.
 We played below our level in that game and this handicap is very difficult to win back," he told reporters.

 "We are well aware how difficult it is to win back that deficit created in the first leg and unfortunately Borussia did not allow us to seriously fight back."

-Semak also hailed the spirit within the squad and thanked his players, having been at the helm since Luciano Spalletti's departure earlier in March.
+Semak also hailed the spirit within the squad and thanked his players, having been at the helm since Luciano Spalletti's departure earlier this month.